QuietOn Sleep Review the Active Noise Cancelling Earbuds

 - 20 hours per charge, approximately 3 nights’ sleep

 - Time to full recharge – about 1 hour

 - No connectivity.
 Music playback is not supported as there is neither radio nor Bluetooth = NO RADIATION.

 - It is made out of Plastic (Polyamide, Polycarbonate, ABS), Silicone, Polyurethane Rubber, Stainless Steel and Gold

 - Blue LEDs on charging case indicate that QuietOn Sleep is in charging mode.
 No LEDs = charging complete

 Buy QuietOn Discount, Price & Availability

 Want to buy QuietOn Sleep?
-QuietOn Sleep is shipping now and you can buy one with 10% off with my discount coupon code ‘the5krunner10‘ – thank you for helping support this site.
+QuietOn Sleep is shipping now and you can buy one with 20% off with my discount coupon code ‘the5krunner10‘ – thank you.

 As you can see there are good deals for buying additional pairs for friends and family